 Support New Exhibits

-Expand our ability to feature amazing marine animals and scientific displays from around the world with 1 million gallons total of animal habitats.
+Expand our ability to feature amazing marine animals and scientific displays from oceans around the world with 1 million gallons total of animal habitats.

 Offer A More Immersive Adventure

-Deepen visitors’ experiences through hands-on teaching labs, onsite diving programs, scientific demonstrations and creatively interwoven, interactive technology.
+Deepen visitors’ experiences through three stories of hands-on teaching labs, onsite diving programs, scientific demonstrations and creatively interwoven, interactive technology.

 Advance Science and Research

-And above all, provide informal science education to a larger, more diverse audience, including 70,000 students from Sarasota and Manatee county schools free of charge.
+Above all, provide informal science education to a larger, more diverse audience, including 70,000 students from Sarasota and Manatee county schools free of charge.

 Science is the attraction.